ethereumclassic/ECIPs/_specs/ecip-1110-ely-fee.md

 - The computation and payment of `priorityFee` to the block beneficiary (coinbase).
 - Transaction validity rules for `maxFeePerGas` and `maxPriorityFeePerGas`.

-## Companion Contract Scope Note
+## Companion Scope Note

-This ECIP defines only `BASEFEE` redirection to the deterministic Elysium revenue address.
+This ECIP defines the consensus-layer `97%`/`1%`/`1%`/`1%` routing of `BASEFEE` between the block beneficiary and the deterministic addresses for Core ETC, ETC Grants, and logtrees.
-Distribution mechanics (including potential multi-destination routing) are out of scope for this ECIP and are expected to be specified in a companion ECIP (draft).
+Any downstream custody, settlement, grants, or logtrees-specific logic for the three `1%` shares is out of scope for this ECIP and is expected to be specified in companion documents or recipient-specific operational documents.

 ## Symbolic Placeholder IDs (Olympia-relative, non-final)

 The identifiers below are symbolic placeholders.

 - ECIP-1110-ELY-FEE (this document): Elysium Fee Market and Productive Revenue Routing
-- ECIP-1111-ELY-REV: Elysium Revenue Contract
+- ECIP-1111-ELY-REV: Elysium Revenue Routing Destinations
 - ECIP-1112-ELY-COMP (informational companion): Elysium logtrees/logN Productive Settlement Overview

 ## Rationale

-This proposal preserves Ethereum Classic’s compatibility direction while offering a different sink for redirected `BASEFEE`.
+This proposal preserves Ethereum Classic’s compatibility direction while keeping miners as the primary recipient of fee-market revenue.
-The intended sink is not a passive treasury, but a deterministic contract address intended to support auditable, utility-generating settlement modules.
+The remaining `3%` is split across Core ETC, ETC Grants, and logtrees as small deterministic allocations.

 ## Backwards Compatibility